Reducing violence among African American men and boys

 All youth remain safe from violence/crime and have a second chance

-Community Liaison Antonio Smith will led six interns throughout the year.
-These interns are working towards accomplishing My Brother’s Keeper and Cities United goals to decrease violence and improve the success rate for young people.
+Community Liaison Antonio Smith leds six interns throughout the year.
+These interns work towards accomplishing My Brother’s Keeper and Cities United goals to decrease violence and improve the success rate for young people.

 About My Brother's Keeper

 My Brother's Keeper is an organization that helps young men and boys of color stay on track by providing the support they need to think more broadly about their future.
 This program wants to eliminate disparities in outcomes for boys and young men of color.
 They have goals and milestones that they are looking forward to meeting.